lionheart1022/Bet-Game-API-Flask/README.md

 Possible game states:

  * `new`: this game is in invitation phase
+ * `cancelled`: creator decided to cancel this invitation, and it should not be displayed in interface.
  * `declined`: opponent declined an offer
  * `accepted`: opponent accepted an offer and game is considered ongoing, system polls EA servers for result
  * `finished`: system got game outcome from EA servers and already moved bets accordingly